Qatar QSuite Review: Is Qatar Airways Business Class Worth It?

-We generally don’t pay retail for long-haul business class because it’s out of our budget.
+We generally don’t pay full price for long-haul business class because it’s out of our budget.
 But this 7-hour flight was a sweet-spot redemption that we booked after finding a great positioning deal to get us to the Middle East first.

 - Positioning Flight: We paid $1800 each for a direct round-trip fare in American Airlines Premium Economy from Philadelphia (PHL) to Doha (DOH).
 You can read our full review of that experience here: Is American Airlines Premium Economy Worth It For 13 Hours?